ihuomah/ESP32-Bidirectional-Environmental-Monitoring/README.md

 Upload the sketch to the ESP32-C3.

-On successful upload and startup, the ESP32-C3 should:
+Upon successful upload:

-Connect to your Wi-Fi.
+The ESP32-C3 connects to your Wi-Fi network.

-Connect to the local MQTT broker.
+Connects to the local MQTT broker.

-Publish sensor readings periodically.
+Publishes temperature and humidity readings.

-Subscribe to control topic(s) for LED and mode updates.
+Subscribes to LED and mode control topics.

 7. Run and Verify

-Open the Node-RED dashboard
+Open the Node-RED dashboard.

-Confirm:
+Confirm that:

-Live temperature and humidity values are displayed.
+Live temperature and humidity readings are displayed.

-The LED responds correctly in automatic mode (based on thresholds).
+The LED responds correctly in automatic mode (based on temperature thresholds).

-Manual mode and control commands from the dashboard are received by the ESP32-C3.
+Manual mode control commands from the dashboard update the ESP32-C3.

-Data is logged into MongoDB.
+Telemetry data is stored in MongoDB.

-## Notes
+Notes

-All components (MQTT broker, Node-RED, MongoDB) were run locally for this implementation.
+All components (MQTT broker, Node-RED, MongoDB) were locally hosted.

-No external cloud MQTT services or remote dashboards were used.
+No external cloud MQTT services were used.

-Security (TLS/authentication) was not enabled in this prototype
+Security features such as TLS and authentication were not enabled in this prototype.

-## References

 This work was completed as part of an academic project titled:
-**“ESP32-Based Environmental Monitoring System with Cloud Analytics and Bi-Directional Control.”**
+“ESP32-Based Environmental Monitoring System with Cloud Analytics and Bi-Directional Control.”

+References

+L. D. Xu, W. He, and S. Li, "Internet of Things in Industries: A Survey," IEEE Transactions on Industrial Informatics, vol. 10, no. 4, pp. 2233–2243, 2014.

+G. Fortino and P. Trunfio, Internet of Things Based on Smart Objects: Technology, Middleware and Applications.
+Springer, 2014.

+D. Hercog, T. Lerher, M. Trunčič, and O. Težak, "Design and Implementation of ESP32-Based IoT Devices," Sensors, vol. 23, no. 15, p.
+6739, 2023.

+B. Mishra and A. Kertesz, "The Use of MQTT in M2M and IoT Systems: A Survey," IEEE Access, vol. 8, pp. 201071–201086, 2020.

+A. Zare and M. T. Iqbal, "Low-Cost ESP32, Raspberry Pi, Node-Red, and MQTT Protocol Based SCADA System," in Proc.
+IEEE IEMTRONICS, pp. 1–5.

+P. Jupyter, “Jupyter Notebook Documentation,” 2024.
+[Online].
+Available: https://jupyter.org

+J. J. Correa-Quiroz, M. A. Toribio-Barrueto, and C. Castro-Vargas, "IoT System with ESP32 for Smart Drip Irrigation and Climate Monitoring in Greenhouses," Emerging Science Journal, vol. 9, no. 3, pp. 1133–1157, 2025.

+P. Burgess, Adafruit NeoPixel Best Practices Guide, 2013.
+[Online].
+Available: https://learn.adafruit.com/adafruit-neopixel-uberguide/best-practices